openservicemesh/osm-docs/content/docs/guides/certificates.md

       namespace: osm-system
 data:
   ca.crt: <base64 encoded root cert>
-  expiration: <base64 encoded ISO 8601 certificate expiration date; for example: 2031-01-11T23:15:09.299Z>
   private.key: <base64 encoded private key>
 ```

-For details and code where this is used see [osm-controller.go](https://github.com/openservicemesh/osm/blob/{{< param osm_branch >}}/cmd/osm-controller/osm-controller.go#L182-L183).

 To read the root certificate (with the exception of Hashicorp Vault), you can retrieve the corresponding secret and decode it: